 First, the teacher understands the subject matter firmly.
 Thus can also explain it systematically.
 Carefully building up.
 Never overwhelming the student.

 Second, the teacher STRICTLY adheres to the curriculum.
-Never deviating from it just because he/she can.
+Never deviating from it just because he or she can.

 Finally for knowledge to take place, student must be willing to receive it.
 No brilliance can be taught to one who sees no values in the subject matter.